Weighted sheaves and homology of Artin groups: Precise matchings for Artin groups

 For fixed $n$ and $f$, the quantity $|\sigma|-v_\varphi(\sigma)$ is constant among the critical simplices $\sigma$.
 More precisely, it is equal to $n-2k$ for $n=kd+f$ (except for $f=d-1$) and to $n-2k+1$ for $n=kd-1$.
 Therefore the matching is precise.

-Finally we need to prove that the only alternating path between critical simplices is the trivial one.
+\textbf{Part 2: alternating paths.} We want to prove that the only alternating path between critical simplices is the trivial one.
 Consider the case $n=kd+f$ for $k\geq 1$ (the case $n=kd-1$ is analogous).
 Let $\sigma$ and $\tau$ be the two critical simplices (the ones of Figure \ref{fig:An-critical-f}).
 Notice that $\sigma = \tau \cup \{ n-f \}$.
-Suppose by contradiction to have a non-trivial alternating path
+To establish a contradiction suppose we have a non-trivial alternating path

 Since $\tau_1\neq \tau$, we must have $\sigma = \tau_1 \cup \{v_1\}$ with $v_1\neq n-f$.
 Notice that $n-f$ is the only vertex $v\in \sigma$ which satisfies $v\equiv f+1$ or $v\equiv 0 \pmod d$.
 Therefore, by Remark \ref{rmk:removed-vertex}, the vertex $v_1$ will never be recovered throughout the alternating path.
 This is a contradiction since $v_1\in \tau$. \end{proof}